aspect-build/rules_ts/docs/performance.md

 can be done without blocking waiting for dependencies, greatly increasing parallelization of declaration file creation.
 Declaration files being created faster then allows the type-checking to start sooner.

+Note: while `isolatedDeclarations` should allow TypeScript to transpile without dependencies, dependencies of the `tsconfig` file may still be required if `tsc` is used for transpiling.
+Any dependencies of the `tsconfig` target should be declared in the `ts_config(deps)` target to ensure those dependencies are available for both the transpiling and type-checking actions.

 ### When to use `isolated_typecheck`

 It is not always possible or convenient to use the TypeScript `isolatedDeclarations` option, especially when it requires